 My next steps

 The cult of the groundhopper seems to be ever-growing.
-Perhaps I’ve only noticed all the groundhopping websites/blogs in recent years as I’ve begun my own, but there really is a brilliant abundance out there these days, from specialists in non-league groundhops to coverage of the European football grounds (I’ve fallen particularly in love with one European groundhopping site: Groundhopping in Belgium – it does make Belgium look a beautiful place to watch football).
+Perhaps I’ve only noticed all the groundhopping websites/blogs in recent years as I’ve begun my own.
+Hosting a website/blog can be a little costly as articles like this website cost calculator say, but there really is a brilliant abundance of groundhopping sites out there these days.
+I think it really speaks to these people’s passions to go through the effort of making a website solely for this interest.
+From specialists in non-league groundhops to coverage of the European football grounds (I’ve fallen particularly in love with one European groundhopping site: Groundhopping in Belgium – it does make Belgium look a beautiful place to watch football).
 I love travelling around the UK visiting the nation’s cathedrals of football, but I found myself craving a new adventure recently; I want to do something new – I wanted to hit the continent.

 If I needed anymore encouragement, it would be this season that Swansea City would win their first ever major trophy, the 2013 League Cup, and with that secure a place in the Europa League qualifying rounds.
 As if I needed anymore of an invite?
 Groundhopping Europe was on!
 Sadly, my profession (I’m an English teacher believe it or not) dictates that after August I will not be able to make any of Swansea’s group games (if they get that far that is) thanks to the fact they are played midweek; however, I’m determined this will not deter me from making ‘non-Swansea City FC’ related trips across the channel and into the heart of continent.
+I have read plenty of advice about travelling around Europe from sites like hotelcamea.com and I have thoroughly researched the best European football grounds.
 Europe: Matthew Harrison of Lost Boyos is coming your way – look out.

 Football is a godsend and I feel people should take from it whatever they can; whether you enjoy the intrinsic tactical battles that football can offer up, the individual ability of certain players or the transfer stories that unfold in the back pages, and whether you enjoy all this from your armchair, in front of your laptop or live in the grounds themselves, go for it – I hate those ‘fans’ who try to dictate to people what is the ‘correct’ way to intake and enjoy football.
 Not too long ago, I opted to shun a huge Champions League knockout game involving the mighty Barcelona to go watch Atherton Collieries play in the North West Counties Division One (the 10th tier of English football) – this is how I’ve grown to love my football and this is how I gain the most enjoyment out of it: watching live football in the ground itself.
 Nothing beats the organic feel of it.
 If anyone is looking for a new hobby (or obsession) to take up, I cannot recommend a bit of groundhopping highly enough.
 I’ve met a whole host of top people (apart from Sir Alex Ferguson who refused to have a photo with me for Lost Boyos) and made some good friends, as well as seeing almost every nook and cranny of the country – as I always say to people “what other excuse have you got to go to Barnoldswick Town apart from for football?”